Katy Area EDC works diligently to aid companies in exploring tax incentives and maximizing monetary efficiency for relocations and expansions.

 Chapter 380 Agreements

 Section 380.001 of the Local Government Code authorizes municipalities to offer a range of incentives and/or enter and agreement designed to promote state or local economic development.
 Specifically, it allows for the provision of loans and grants of city funds at minimal or no charge.
 Typically, these agreements involve a rebate or grant from revenues generated by the agreement.
-The City of Houston has developed and entered into Chapter 380 agreements for several development projects.
-These agreements have involved the provision of funds for public infrastructure rebated back to the developer based on the incremental value of property tax increase generated by the development or project.
+The City of Houston and City of Katy have developed and entered into Chapter 380 agreements for several development projects.
+These agreements have involved the provision of funds for public infrastructure rebated back to the developer or user based on the incremental value of property tax increase generated by the development or project.